namoopsoo/namoopsoo.github.io/content/note/2026-05-01-odsc-closing-notes.md

 During the conference, I was chatting with another colleague who was excitedly plotting how she can carve out some EDA time soon--Exploratory Data Analysis time--with an unstructured dataset she has been sitting on, using some new techniques the conference inspired her to try.
 She believes she would need at least a good 6 months, of, finding time in the cracks of her day job, to determine if there is enough there there in her dataset, before even proposing an improvement that her customer can consider.

 In an interview with Peter Steinberger--creator of OpenClaw, an open source agent--, I listened to, he described his niche as  "difficult but not too interesting".
-This is precisely the opposite of low hanging fruit.
+This is precisely the opposite of low hanging fruit, the problems that are right there in front of you, easy to understand, easy to describe quick wins.
+He underlined

+> "I don't believe this works.
+Like, this is the waterfall model of software building.
+This we learned long ago that this doesn't work.
+Like, yes, people work differently and maybe it does work for some.
+I just don't see how this could work for me.
+Like, I have to start with an idea and often I purposefully under-prompt the agent so it would do something that would give me new ideas...
+And then I iterate and shape the project."

 # references
 4. https://www.theatlantic.com/app/webview/687022/?app-privacy=apple-att&articleAudioPlaying=false&color-scheme=auto&fontScale=1#:~:text=As%20a%20group,the%20field%20unique.